Clean Air Act (United States): 2022 amendments

-The Inflation Reduction Act, the budget reconciliation bill signed by President Joe Biden in August 2022, amends the Clean Air Act to allow the EPA to administer $27 billion in grants to green banks nationwide, through a funding mechanism to be called the Greenhouse Gas Reduction Fund.
-Over $12 billion will broadly go to states and localities for various direct investments in decarbonization startups, more than $7 billion will go to investments in low-income and historically disadvantaged communities, and $7 billion will go to similar communities with no financing alternatives.
-It also designates carbon dioxide and other greenhouse gases as substances to be regulated by the EPA, in reaction to the Supreme Court case West Virginia v.
+The Act is expected to generate high rates of return for the government on private sector investments from the Fund.
+The Act also designates carbon dioxide and other greenhouse gases as substances to be regulated by the EPA, in reaction to the Supreme Court case West Virginia v.
 EPA, which limited the EPA's authority to institute a program such as the Obama-era Clean Power Plan.
 The IRA also allows the EPA more leeway to promote renewable energy.